UK Benefit GuideHome | UK Benefit Guide |

-You can apply for two tax credits, Child Tax Credit and Working Tax Credit.
+You could previously apply for two tax credits, Child Tax Credit and Working Tax Credit.

 The general rule is that to qualify for tax credits you must be aged 16 or over and usually live in the United Kingdom.

 Couples must make a joint tax credits application.
 If you are part of a couple, you cannot decide to apply as a single person.

 Working Tax Credit is for people who are employed or self-employed (either on their own or in a partnership), who usually work 16 hours or more a week, and expect to work for at least 4 weeks and who are aged 16 or over and responsible for at least one child, or aged 16 or over and disabled or over 60 with no children, or aged 25 or over and usually work at least 30 hours a week.

 New rules form April 2012 mean that most couple with children have to work over 24 hours to get Working Tax Credits see HERE

 Working Tax Credit is paid to the person who is working 16 hours or more a week.
 Couples, if both of you are working 16 hours or more a week, you must choose which one of you will receive it.
 You should not receive Working Tax Credit if you are NOT working 16 hours at the date of claim and should NOT keep it if you stop working less than 16 hours after being awarded it, although new rules from January 2008 allow it to be paid for four weeks after you stop working.
 Due to Covid-19 additional rules allow it to continue while the Furlough scheme is in place as long as your still employed or remain self employed during this period.

 Child Tax Credit is for people who are responsible for at least one child or qualifying young person.
 Child Tax Credit is paid if you work or not, and is paid direct to the person who is mainly responsible for caring for the child or children.
 If you are a lone parent you will receive the payment.